NatashaRy/house-price-predictor/README.md

 ![GrLivArea vs SalePrice](docs/plots/lm_plot_price_by_GrLivArea.png)

-#### Hypothesis 2: Houses with higher overall quality have higher sale price.
+#### Hypothesis 2: Houses with higher overall quality have a higher sale price.
 - **Rationale**: Houses with better construction quality and finish (`OverallQual`) are expected to have higher prices due to their durability, aesthetics and buyer appeal.
 - **Validation**:
 	- A correlation analysis showed that `OverallQual` has a very strong positive correlation with sales price *(Pearson correlation: 0.79)*.